It could be installed as a library module (a dependency) for other node.js applications:

 To use the library in a node.js or a browser app:

 // Refer the API docs for accurate semantics var kollavarsham = require('kollavarsham'); var KollavarshamDate = require('kollavarsham').kollavarshamDate; var gregorianDate = kollavarsham.toGregorianDate(new KollavarshamDate(1184, 5, 18)); // Not implemented yet var kollavarshamDate = kollavarsham.fromGregorianDate(new Date(2014, 1, 14));

-Currently the library is in beta state and most of the features are working as expected (a notable exception being the ability to convert a Kollavarsham date into a Gregorian date).
+The library is still in a beta state and most of the features are working as expected (a notable exception being the ability to convert a Kollavarsham date into a Gregorian date).